circonus/docs/content/caql/how-tos/howto_monitor_latency_slos.md

 ```

 The parameter `skip=1d` as added for performance reasons.
 Otherwise, when zooming into the graph, we can run into
-situations where 4 weeks of data are requested at `1M` resolution, which will run into time-outs or quota limits.
+situations where 4 weeks of data are requested at `1M` resolution, which will result in time-outs or quota limits.

 ## Step 3: Calculating the Proportion of Bad Requests

-Once we have aggregated the data as histograms across time and nodes, we can count the proportion of bad requests by
+Once we have aggregated the data as histograms across nodes and time, we can count the proportion of bad requests by
 using the `histogram:ratio_above()` function, like so.

 ![](/images/caql/caql_slo_4w_request_proportion.png)